Transportation Alternatives Program (TAP)

 The Iowa DOT is now accepting applications for the Statewide Transportation Alternatives Program.
 This program is intended to fund Transportation Alternatives projects and initiatives that are statewide or multiregional in nature.
-Application submittals should be postmarked by April 15, 2013, and should include an original and four hardcopies of the completed application and all attachments.
+Application submittals must be postmarked by October 1, 2013, and must include an original and four hardcopies of the completed application and all attachments.
 Email submissions of the completed application by the stated deadline are allowed, but the original and four hardcopies of the completed application must follow by mail.

 Iowa's Statewide Transportation Alternatives Program Guidance

 Under MAP-21, the majority of TAP funding available to the state of Iowa will be distributed to the metropolitan planning organizations (MPOs) and regional planning affiliations (RPAs) for local selection of local projects.
 For more information about applying for MPO or RPA TAP funds, please contact the MPO or RPA in your project area.

 Projects must meet one or more of these eligibilities and must relate to surface transportation.

 - Construction, planning and design of on-road and off-road trail facilities for pedestrians, bicyclists and other nonmotorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety-related infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990.